No one wants to overpay their federal taxes. There are 2 types of tax breaks that help determine what you really owe: tax deductions and tax credits.

 3. Health care savings deductions

-Saving for qualified medical expenses in a health savings account (HSA) or a flexible spending account (FSA) could reduce your gross taxable income too.
+Saving for qualified medical expenses in a health savings account (HSA) or a flexible spending account (FSA) could help reduce your gross taxable income.
 If the account is through your employer benefits, you may make pre-tax contributions directly from your paycheck.
 If you open the account yourself because you have an HSA-eligible health plan, your contributions are tax-deductible at the federal level even if you don't itemize.
-Just like with an IRA, HSAs have annual contribution limits and you're allowed to add to them up until Tax Day.
+HSAs have annual contribution limits and you're allowed to add to them up until Tax Day.

 4. Higher education deductions and credits

 You may also qualify for 2 education-related tax credits, though both have income limits.
-If you're in your first 4 years of higher ed, attending at least half-time, and pursuing a degree or other qualified credential, the American Opportunity Tax Credit could shave up to $2,500 off your tax bill.
+If you're in your first 4 years of higher ed, attending at least part-time, and pursuing a degree or other qualified credential, the American Opportunity Tax Credit could shave up to $2,500 off your tax bill.
 The Lifetime Learning Credit allows you to claim up to $2,000 on qualified tuition and education-related expenses paid toward undergraduate, graduate, and professional degree courses during the tax year.
-But you can't take both of these credits for the same student or the same expenses in the same tax year.
+You can't take both credits for the same student or the same expenses in the same tax year.

 5. Energy efficiency credits

-More green for being green.
 You could claim 2 different tax credits for energy-efficient home upgrades.
-The Energy Efficient Home Improvement Credit could give you back up to $1,200 for for energy-saving improvements, such as updates to heating, cooling, or added insulation, plus up to $2,000 for qualified heat pumps, biomass stoves, or biomass boilers.
+The Energy Efficient Home Improvement Credit could give you back up to $1,200 for energy-saving improvements, such as updates to heating, cooling, or added insulation, plus up to $2,000 for qualified heat pumps, biomass stoves, or biomass boilers.
 If you installed an energy-producing system, such as solar panels, windmills, or geothermal heat pumps, you might be able to claim up to 30% of that investment back through the Residential Clean Energy Credit.
+Neither credit will be allowed for expenditures made after December 31, 2025.

-Did you make the leap to a new electric vehicle in 2023?
+Did you make the leap to a new electric vehicle on or before September 30, 2025?
 Depending on your income and the type, cost, and manufacturer of the vehicle, you might be eligible for up to $7,500 off your tax bill through a clean vehicle tax credit.
-Used electric vehicles are now eligible for a tax credit too: If you purchased a used EV or fuel cell vehicle from a licensed dealer for $25,000 or less, you’re not claimed as a dependent on someone else’s tax return, and you’re within the income limits, you may be eligible for a credit equal to 30% of the sale price up to $4,000.
+Used electric vehicles acquired on or before September 30, 2025 are now eligible for a tax credit too: If you purchased a used EV or fuel cell vehicle from a licensed dealer for $25,000 or less, you're not claimed as a dependent on someone else's tax return, and you're within the income limits, you may be eligible for a credit equal to 30% of the sale price, up to $4,000.

-For 2023, buyers can claim these credits at tax time, but starting in January 2024, qualified buyers can transfer the credit directly to dealerships as a down payment at the time of purchase.
+Buyers can claim these credits at tax time, but qualified buyers can opt to transfer the credit directly to dealerships as a down payment at the time of purchase.
 This is allowed regardless of a buyer's tax liability.

 6. Income and work credits

 Self-employed?
-That's a different ballgame with taxes.
+That's a different ballgame.
 Here are 6 must-know tax tips for the self-employed, or you can visit the IRS Gig Economy Tax Center to explore your options.

 Tax season can help you balance what you've gained with what you've lost.
 If your home, car, or other belongings were damaged in a federally declared disaster, such as a hurricane or tornado, you may be able to deduct what insurance didn't cover.
 (You could be eligible for other financial help too.)

-As for investing, you pay taxes on realized investment gains—any securities you've sold for a profit.
-But if you've also sold investments during the year at a loss, you may deduct those losses from your capital gains, reducing the amount you'll be taxed on.
+As for investing, you pay taxes on realized investment gains—that is, any securities you've sold for a profit.
+If you've also sold investments during the year at a loss, you may deduct those losses from your capital gains, reducing the amount you'll be taxed on.
 If you lost more than you gained in a year, you may deduct up to $3,000 ($1,500 if you're married filing separately) from your ordinary income too.
 Lost more?
 You could carry over the rest to use in future years.

 If you itemize: